Dogs are pretty tough critters, but their eyes are rather delicate.

 - Breathable mesh helps drain goggles and keep out fog

-- Snug goggles fit well, even for short-nosed breeds
+- They seem to fit well, even for short-nosed breeds

-- There were little to no critical reviews, but some dogs may prefer a dual lens design
+- Some dogs may prefer a dual lens design

 - These are some of the more expensive goggles on our list

 2. QUMY Dog Goggles